 Sadly, Michelina died suddenly in 1955.
 Luigi retired from his city job in 1960, desiring to be at the shore year round after losing his wife.
 Eva, who never married, retired from her job at Sears in 1963 to live with her father.
 She got a job at the Schellenger Ave Information Center on the Boardwalk before meeting Larry Fenza, who owned a real estate company.
 She went to work for him before eventually buying the business, located by Sunset Lake, and renaming it Eva C. Lista Realtors.
 Ever the industrious Wildwood worker, her real estate experience also included a stint at longtime Hoffman Realty.

 Although she never had her own children, her brother Rudy and his wife Louise, happily married for 70 years, have eight children who have been her family. (pictured above) As is their summer tradition, they’ve loved staying with their Aunt Eva at the shore house that she, along with their grandparents, made their dream come true.

 Eva recalls her mother commenting how dark it was at 8th & Ocean Aves. back in the 1950s, when there were just a few cottages scattered on a mostly empty shoreline.
 She is amazed at the comparisons in between now and then, recalling a later time when the neighborhood was lit up with neon signs at every corner motel.
 Now condos and gigantic new homes have replaced those long-gone motels.
 If her mother could see it now!

-Although the scenery has been somewhat altered, a lifetime of sweet Wildwood memories remain intact, ever present in their story-filled home by the sea…
+Knowing the fate of this sweet little bungalow, the memories will remain ever present in this story-filled home by the sea…